We’ve all cried at Charlotte’s Web, but what other children’s fictional chapter books will make you cry?

 Extraordinary Birds by Sandy Stark-McGinnis

 A tender, beautiful, redemptive story.
 December is a foster child who believes with all her heart that she will soon grow wings and fly.
-Her hope began with the book her mother left her, a book about birds with an inscription, “In flight is where you’ll find me.”
-Now she’s in yet another foster home but with a woman named Eleanor who she helps at the wildlife rescue center.
-At her new school, December makes friends with an outgoing, kind girl named Cheryllynn who is somewhat of an outcast because, from what readers may or may not infer, she used to be a boy.
-After another jump off a high branch in a tree and a trip to the hospital, December finally accepts the truth about everything including her mother, being a bird, and the future.
+Now she’s in yet another foster home and for the first time, she makes friends.
+But after a jump off a high branch in a tree and a trip to the hospital, December finally accepts the truth about everything in her life– including her mother, being a bird, and the future.
 I cried so hard at this ending — because her hard-earned realizations shift her future, allowing for love and happiness.

 Planet Earth is Blue by Nicole Panteleakos

 What a beautiful, heartbreaking, wonderful, transformative book!
 Nova is both autistic and nonverbal.
 In this story, she writes letters (narrated in her mind) to her “runaway” big sister, Bridget.
 We learn that Bridget always knew how to calm Nova down with storytelling and talking about anything space-related.
 Flashbacks show their history in the closet hiding from an abusive mother as well as time together with previous foster families.
 Nova clings to Bridget’s promise that Bridget will come back in time for the Challenger launch.
 But the launch happens and Bridget never arrives.
 This prompts Nova to face the truth about her sister.
 And that truth will make you cry like a baby.
 At least it did for me!!
 I’m in awe of the author’s beautiful, gifted storytelling.
 I love this book SO much.